26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 Choosing quality over quantity when you are making purchases is the best way to prevent yourself from experiencing buyer’s remorse.
 If you only buy high-quality items, every time you look back on the things you have purchased, you won’t feel regret spending money on something you don't love.

-To take this a step further, you can consider all of your purchases to be investments.
+To take this a step further, you can consider all your purchases as investments.
 If you know you will use an item frequently, or you know you will have it for a long time, then it makes sense to invest some money in it and choose the best, most durable option.

 This can include clothes, electronics, food, furniture, and appliances.
-But you can also apply this logic to items that you would typically think of as investments, such as your home and car.
+But you can also apply this logic to items you would typically consider investments, such as your home and car.

 Alternatively, if you need to buy something that you know you will only use once, such as a plain white tee shirt for a volunteering event, go ahead and buy something cheap that you can throw away after you use it.

-This habit can take some time to master, but you should try to think carefully about the long-term consequences of each item that you’re purchasing.
+This habit can take some time to master, but you should try to think carefully about the long-term consequences of each item you purchase.

-If you always buy the cheapest option while you are shopping, it will likely break or be defective, which will mean you will have to go out and make a second purchase of the same item.
+If you always buy the cheapest option while you are shopping, it will likely break or be defective, which will mean you will have to make a second purchase of the same item.

-If you are not sure how to tell what items will give you the best bang for your buck, purchase access to the Consumer Reports website.
-This is known to be the best resource for testing out products and giving them reviews and rankings on a wide range of factors.
+If you are unsure how to tell what items will give you the best bang for your buck, purchase access to the Consumer Reports website.
+This is known to be the best resource for testing products and giving them reviews and rankings on a wide range of factors.

-This way, you will also not be wasting money buying the most expensive item thinking that the price correlates to the quality.
+This way, you will also avoid wasting money buying the most expensive item, thinking that the price correlates to the quality.
 Often, the best value can be found somewhere in the middle.

 12. Comparison Shop for a Major Purchase

-Do your research before making a major purchase by comparing prices on different websites.
-The bigger and more expensive the purchase, the more important it is to spend time researching your options.
+Do your research before making a significant purchase by comparing prices on different websites.
+The more expensive the purchase, the more important it is to spend time researching your options.

-Not only will this save you money, it will also help you make a better-educated decision when it comes to purchasing the item.
+Not only will this save you money, but it will also help you make a better-educated decision about purchasing the item.

-To start comparison shopping, choose the item that you need to buy and look at the item's listing on at least three different retail websites.
+To start comparison shopping, choose the item you need to buy and look at its listings on at least three different retail websites.

-Remember, take the time to do your research in Consumer Reports so you can see what other purchasers have to say about the item.
-Look for the different features, details, availability, and price of the item to see which website is offering the best deal.
+Remember, take the time to research in Consumer Reports to see what other purchasers have to say about the item.
+Look for the different features, details, availability, and price of the item to see which website offers the best deal.

-Remember: Extra money doesn't mean buy more, but gives you the option to save more.
+Remember: Extra money doesn't mean buying more, but it gives you the option to save more.

 better spending habits - Check out this ultimate list of 26 Better Money Habits for Saving, Budgeting, and Increasing Your Income.